TheDatumOrg/TSB-UAD/README.md

-# TSB-AUD: An End-to-End Anomaly Detection Benchmark Suite for Univariate Time-Series Data
+# TSB-UAD: An End-to-End Anomaly Detection Benchmark Suite for Univariate Time-Series Data

 TSB-UAD is a new open, end-to-end benchmark suite to ease the evaluation of univariate time-series anomaly detection methods.
 Overall, TSB-UAD